jjst/exist-mood-import/README.md

 ### Export and download data from iMoodJournal/Daylio

-Both applications support a way to export all of your data as a CSV file.
+Both applications support a way to export all of your data as a CSV file from the app settings.
 You will need a way to export the data out of your phone - easiest is probably to send it to yourself via email.

 ### Create a new Exist app